astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment user list

-Searches for users on a given Deployment.
+Lists all users with access to a given Airflow Deployment in your current Astronomer Workspace.

 ### Usage